Chriscbr/blog/_posts/2023-12-23-promises-arent-monads.md

 title: Why JavaScript promises aren't technically monads
 ---

-While I was chomping down on my lunch the other day, I was doing some web browsing when I stumbled on [this tweet](https://twitter.com/paul_snively/status/1735225290689851556).
+While I was chomping down on my lunch the other day, I was web browsing when I stumbled on [this tweet](https://twitter.com/paul_snively/status/1735225290689851556).

 > *@paul_snively*
 >